ACT Natimuk’s board comprises seven members, drawn from the membership of the organisation.

 Executive meetings take place every two months, alternating every two months with Committee meetings open to the wider membership of the organisation.

 D’Arcy Molan joined as a member of ACT Natimuk in 2019.
-He came aboard as Vice Chair in 2021 and has now stepped up to the role of Chair.
+He came aboard as Vice Chair in 2021 and stepped up to the role of Chair in 2023.

 TREASURER – TONY NOLLER